 To view the address bar in Internet Explorer on your Xbox 360, press ‘B’ on your controller.

 If you share your Xbox 360 console with people in your house, you can improve the security on your Microsoft account by disabling the Microsoft Account associated with your gamertag from being displayed in the dash.
 To do this

-Setting an Xbox LIVE passcode adds an additional layer of security on your account.
-If you set an Xbox LIVE passcode for your profile, anyone who wants to use that profile on your console must enter the passcode before signing in to Xbox LIVE.
+Setting an Xbox LIVE passcode or passkey adds an additional layer of security on your account.
+If you set an Xbox LIVE passcode or passkey for your profile, anyone who wants to use that profile on your console must enter the passcode or passkey before signing in to Xbox LIVE.

 For Xbox 360, click here to find out how to set it.